-Spring is here and summer is on the horizon, and that means we have outdoor cooking on the brain.
+The warm weather is here and that means we have outdoor cooking on the brain.
 Maybe you’ve already seen our campfire grilling post from awhile back and have seen that the Epicurean Butter team knows its way around an open fire, but we have a few ideas for cooking on an enclosed flame, too.

-That doesn’t mean you can’t grill with Epicurean’s compound butter.
+That doesn’t mean you can’t grill with Epicurean Butter.
 You just need to follow a few steps.

-With those instructions out of the way, here are some ideas for what to eat from the grill along with Epicurean Butter!
+With those instructions out of the way, here are some ideas for what to eat from the grill with Epicurean Butter: